scarlosteixeira/react-weather/weather-app/src/README.md

 ## Planning

 I started by choosing the API that I wanted to use.
-I decided to use the **[OpenWeather API](https://openweathermap.org/api)**, from a list of public API`s provided by my instructor.
+I decided to use the **[OpenWeather API](https://openweathermap.org/api)**, from a list of public API's provided by my instructor.
 I also decided to use the **[GeoDB Cities API](https://rapidapi.com/wirefreethought/api/geodb-cities)**, because it was the one that I found that had the most information about the cities, and it was the one that I could use to get the latitude and longitude of the searched city.
 I also decided to use the JavaScript **[Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API)**, as it was the one that I found that was easy to use.

 I made a simple wireframe of the app, using **[wireframepro from mockflow.](https://wireframepro.mockflow.com/)**.
 The wireframe was based on the layout of the **[open weather app](https://openweathermap.org/)**, but with some modifications to make it simpler, due to the time constraints.
-The current weather and forecast weather has been choosen as starting point for the app.
+The current weather and forecast weather has been chosen as the starting point for the app.

 ![Wireframe](../../wire-frame.png)
 ![Current-Weather](../../current-weather.png)